What is STEM Education and Why is it Important? A Guide for Parents and Students

 1. Encourage Hands-On Learning with STEM Activities

-• Building simple robots with LEGO or Arduino kits.
+• Building simple robots or circuits

 2. Introduce Coding and Technology Early

-3. Make Math Fun with Everyday Activities
+3. Make Math Fun with Daily Activities

-• Cooking together (measuring ingredients teaches fractions).
+• Cooking (measuring ingredients)

 4. Explore STEM Books, Documentaries, and Museums